empress/broccoli-static-site-json/README.md

 [Prember](https://github.com/ef4/prember) allows you to pre-render any list of URLs into static HTML files at build time using [Ember Fastboot](https://www.ember-fastboot.com/).
 Prember is recommended if you are trying to deploy an Ember-based static site using `broccoli-static-site-json`.

+After installing the fastboot, prember and broccoli-static-site-json packages, here are the steps you take:

 ### Step 1

 Generate the in-repo addon: